The Australian story: “Jay & Silent Bob: Comic duo gets serious, for laughs”, April 2012

 The same can’t be said for OFWGKTA, the Los Angeles hip-hop collective.
 Today is the day that the Odd Future Wolf Gang Kill Them All bubble bursts.
 They sound like shit live.
 I wrote otherwise when they visited Australia for the first time last June, but today’s performance is truly horrendous.
 It’s not a matter of how the show’s mixed, either: the problem can be isolated to five dudes holding microphones and using them incessantly, rather than sparingly.
 Each line is barked by the rappers, not rapped.
 As a result, the sonic nuance that the group exhibit on record is non-existent today; instead, a hodge-podge of disparate, aggressive voices over a backbeat.
 The crowd at the Boiler Room is huge, and they explode with joy once the five rappers and one DJ – singer Frank Ocean nowhere to be seen, apparently – show their faces.
 After 15 minutes of watching and attempting to listen to their set, it becomes funny to think about how bad they sound.
 On record, impressive.
 Here?
 Appalling.
 At times it sounds like they’re just rapping over an mp3; during the Tyler, The Creator track ‘Transylvania’, the group’s original lines can be clearly heard underneath their live raps.
 35 minutes in, ‘Yonkers’ could be the set’s only saviour, yet it too disappoints.
 Tyler barely raps a word; the crowd does it for him.
 When he does use the mic, he’s drowned out by his bandmates barking his best lines.
 In a short, it’s a bomb.
 Which ruins the last chance that this set had of redeeming itself.
 The crowd leaves en masse at song’s end and I wonder why I’m still standing here.

-For the full review and many more photos, visit The Vine.
+For the archived version of the review and many more photos, visit The Vine.
 Above photo credit: Justin Edwards.

 A festival review for The Vine.
 Excerpt below.